Choosing between Affinity and Attio for your CRM comes down to five questions:

 ZoomInfo fills these blind spots through three capabilities no CRM provides:

 Intent signals at scale.
 ZoomInfo's Buyer Intent tracks real-time research activity across the web, identifying which companies are exploring topics related to your solution.
+ZoomInfo Intent monitors 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
+Guided Intent identifies topics historically correlated with your specific deal success rather than requiring manual topic selection.
 Neither Affinity nor Attio offers this or plans to.
+ZoomInfo was named a Leader in the Forrester Wave for Intent Data Providers (Q1 2025), receiving the highest possible scores across eight criteria.

 Verified contact coverage.
 Affinity surfaces contacts within your existing network.
-Attio enriches records you've already created.
+Attio enriches records you have already created.
 ZoomInfo provides access to 500M contacts across your entire addressable market, verified by 300+ human researchers.
-Your CRM knows the people you've already met.
-ZoomInfo knows the people you haven't.
+Your CRM knows the people you have already met.
+ZoomInfo knows the people you have not.
+In an independent Fortune 500 evaluation, an outside consultant analyzed 25 million contacts across vendors and concluded that "no other competitor came even close."

 Technographic and company attribute depth.
 ZoomInfo profiles the tech stack of 30+ million companies, tracking 30,000+ technologies across 200+ categories.
 This matters when displacement campaigns or complementary selling are part of your strategy.